An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 A typical first-time tourist can make--and enjoy--this trip in May-September when daylight ranges from 12 to 14.5 hours.
 Stops of general interest are listed each day.
 Explore them beforehand through their websites above.

-On days when there is more to see, there is less to drive.
 No day is devoted to merely "getting there" because they average 160 miles, 255 km.
 The longest is just 230 miles, 370 km.
 This outline was planned around the nightly stops, and can be used going either way.

 All nightly stops will put you in a city with a choice of restaurants.
 You will also have motel options from basic to mid-range, or higher.
 On many nights you can enjoy a classic motel with neon...or even a teepee.